haoran119/c-cpp/学习笔记之C-C++/README.md

 ###### [std::vector](https://en.cppreference.com/w/cpp/container/vector)

+* 1) std::vector is a sequence container that encapsulates dynamic size arrays.
+* 2) std::pmr::vector is an alias template that uses a polymorphic allocator.
+* The elements are stored contiguously, which means that elements can be accessed not only through iterators, but also using offsets to regular pointers to elements.
+This means that a pointer to an element of a vector may be passed to any function that expects a pointer to an element of an array.
+* The storage of the vector is handled automatically, being expanded and contracted as needed.
+Vectors usually occupy more space than static arrays, because more memory is allocated to handle future growth.
+This way a vector does not need to reallocate each time an element is inserted, but only when the additional memory is exhausted.
+The total amount of allocated memory can be queried using capacity() function.
+Extra memory can be returned to the system via a call to shrink_to_fit(). (since C++11)
+* Reallocations are usually costly operations in terms of performance.
+The reserve() function can be used to eliminate reallocations if the number of elements is known beforehand.
+* The complexity (efficiency) of common operations on vectors is as follows:
+	* Random access - constant 𝓞(1)
+	* Insertion or removal of elements at the end - amortized constant 𝓞(1)
+	* Insertion or removal of elements - linear in the distance to the end of the vector 𝓞(n)
+* std::vector (for T other than bool) meets the requirements of Container, AllocatorAwareContainer, SequenceContainer , ContiguousContainer (since C++17) and ReversibleContainer.
 * [std::vector\<T,Allocator>::emplace_back - cppreference.com](https://en.cppreference.com/w/cpp/container/vector/emplace_back)
 	* Appends a new element to the end of the container.
 The element is constructed through std::allocator_traits::construct, which typically uses placement-new to construct the element in-place at the location provided by the container.
 The arguments args... are forwarded to the constructor as std::forward\<Args>(args)....
 	* If the new size() is greater than capacity() then all iterators and references (including the past-the-end iterator) are invalidated.
 Otherwise only the past-the-end iterator is invalidated.